mnavaki/CS523-Project-1/README.md

 It plots the Lyaponuv exponent diagram.
 Also it computes the values of rho and gamma that produces the largest exponent.

+### Strange Attractors

+    $cd 9-Strange\ Attractors
+    $python code.py

+It plots the strange attractor in this system.